darcyjamieson/DataScienceCourse3_wk4_project/CodeBook.md

 The data collected and provided from the study consisted of measured signals and derived signals.
 There were two types of measurements: linear acceleration from the accelerometer (Acc) and angular velocity from the gyroscope (Gyro) of which each had three directional components (X, Y, Z).
-The measured signals were provided in two components: Gravity component and a Body component.
+The accelerometer measured signals were provided in two components: a Gravity component and a Body component.
-These were the measurements that were extracted and summarised for analysis using the provided script (run_analysis.R).
+The mean and standard deviation of these measurements are the values that were extracted and summarised for analysis using the provided script (run_analysis.R).

 The objective of this script is to take the raw data from the network location (a zipped file containing a combination of text files) and combine the data into a useful tidy dataset in one comma-separated file (AveActivityMeas.csv).